Sacrario del Monte Grappa.

 “The close standings made it likely that the twenty-first stage with its four climbs would be a rough day in the Dolomites.
 Fuente promised to make it so; it was his last chance to take the lead.
 It was on the final climb of the day, the 24-kilometer long ascent of Monte Grappa that the Giro was decided.

-All climbs lead to the same location - the World War I Memorial and the Casa Armata Del Grappa E Rifugio Bassano
+the WWI Memorial and the Casa Armata Del Grappa E Rifugio Bassano.